SMUsamaShah/SMUsamaShah.github.io/README.md

 To add a new page, create `your-page/index.html`, then link to it from whichever page should lead to it.
 Pages may use entirely different markup, CSS and JavaScript when that makes sense.

+If it is a blog post, add its link to `index.html` and `blog/index.html`.
+Update `index.xml` and `sitemap.xml` too when you want it in the RSS feed and sitemap.
+Nothing will later regenerate or overwrite those files.

 ## Publishing

 Push or merge into `source`.
 The deployment workflow copies the static files to `master`, which GitHub Pages serves.
 It does not transform or generate the site.